Market 32 has completed a $3.4 million conversion of a former Price Chopper supermarket in Morrisville, Vermont.

 A new seating area features ADA-accessible tables with built-in charging ports where customers can enjoy the store’s wider assortment of prepared foods and convenient to-go meal offerings.

-Market 32 and Price Chopper operate 128 supermarkets employing 15,500 teammates across New York, Vermont, Connecticut, Pennsylvania, Massachusetts and New Hampshire.
-The American-owned company was founded by the Golub family in 1932.
+Founded by the Golub family in 1932, Market 32 and Price Chopper operate 128 supermarkets with 15,500 employees across New York, Vermont, Connecticut, Pennsylvania, Massachusetts and New Hampshire.

 [RELATED: Market 32, Price Chopper Donate $303K To St. Peter’s ALS Center]